-Running Through A Dark Place (Children of the Knight #2)
+Running Through A Dark Place (THE LANCE CHRONICLES #2)

 Once upon a time in the City of Angels, a boy fell . . . and the city fell with him . . .